LiberadoW/code_task/README.md

 ### Usage

 This app lets you browse work orders and filter them by their description.
 In order to filter the work orders, start typing text in the input box labeled 'Filter tasks'.
 The app will show/hide data as you type.
+Note: this function is not case sensitive.